maheshJosephSadashiv/droneBot/README.md

 The virtual environment is in the tello folder and  is named telloenv.

-#To run the virtual environment make sure you have virtualenv installed
-if not run pip install virtualenv
+To run the virtual environment make sure you have virtualenv installed If not run "pip install virtualenv"

 To run the virtual environment : run the command :